-At a basic level, the success of a new biotechnology venture depends on five key ingredients: (1) technical expertise, (2) intellectual property assets, (3) business expertise, (4) physical space, and (5) money [8].
+At a basic level, the success of a new biotechnology venture depends on six key ingredients: (1) technical expertise, (2) IP assets, (3) business expertise, (4) physical space, (5) human capital, and (6) money [7].
 Institutional scientists or faculty entrepreneurs themselves can provide the needed technical expertise (especially if students or postdocs can be hired by the new venture) and the research institutions of course can license key patent rights to the company.
 But business expertise, space, and money are often more difficult to come by.
 Research institutions often try to help new firms bridge this gap by providing more than just IP licensing and technical expertise.
-This is because commercial partners, especially small, innovative ones, are essential to the role of federally-funded research institutions in delivering novel healthcare products to the market.
+This is because commercial partners, especially small, innovative ones, are essential to the role of federally funded research institutions in delivering novel health-care products to the market.
 There is now an attractive array of available options or opportunities for new biotech firms beyond just traditional licenses or startup license agreements, and several of these options will be examined in more detail.